 - 3.1 Members of the Planning and Transportation Policy Working Group discussed the options set out above.
-The consensus of the group was to recommend to Policy and Resources Committee a hybrid work programme of options ii and iv, deferring any decision as to a timescale for the future stages of the Local Plan Review until such time as the national planning landscape is clearer, but independent of this process, proceeding to develop the evidence base regarding local development need and potential, with this process to be wholly reflective of local circumstance rather than central targets. - 3.2 This decision will form the basis for determining next steps for the LPR and whether a revised Local Development Scheme (LDS) should be prepared.
+The consensus of the group was to recommend to Policy and Resources Committee a hybrid work programme of options ii and iv, deferring any decision as to a timescale for the future stages of the Local Plan Review until such time as the national planning landscape is clearer, but independent of this process, proceeding to develop the evidence base regarding local development need and potential, with this process to be wholly reflective of local circumstance rather than central targets. - 3.2 This recommendation was then endorsed by Policy & Resources Committee on 18 October.
+Should Council agree the recommendations in this report, this will form the basis for determining next steps for the LPR and whether a revised Local Development Scheme (LDS) should be prepared.